-- Synchronization - Problem Only a single process calls a collective communication function, e.g. MPI_Reduce or MPI_Bcast - Solution Do not put collective calls inside conditionally executed code. - Problem Two or more processes are trying to exchange data but all call a blocking receive function before any calls a send function. - Solution Always call send before you call receive; use MPI_Sendrecv; use non-blocking send and receive calls. - Problem A process tries to receive data from a process that will never send it, or send it to a process that will never receive it.
+- Synchronization - Problem Not all processes in a communicator call a collective communication function, e.g. MPI\Reduce or MPI\Bcast - Solution Do not put collective calls inside conditionally executed code. - Problem Two or more processes are trying to exchange data but all call a blocking receive function before any calls a send function. - Solution Always call send before you call receive; use MPI\Sendrecv; use non-blocking send and receive calls. - Problem A process tries to receive data from a process that will never send it, or send it to a process that will never receive it. - Solution Use collective communications functions whenever possible; if you need point-to-point communications keep the communication pattern as simple as possible.

-- Solution Use collective communications functions whenever possible; if you need point-to-point communications keep the communication pattern as simple as possible. - Problem A process tries to receive data from itself. - Solution Carefully examine your source code. - NOTE Only some MPI bindings will hang in this case, as of the most recent version of this presentation MPICH will hang but OpenMPI will not. - Problem Deadlock. - Solution Perform operations in the same order in each place they are done, e.g. send/receive pairs, collective calls, and locking. - Incorrect Results - Problem Data type mismatch between send and receive, e.g. MPI_INT on the send and MPI_CHAR on the receive.
+- Problem A process tries to receive data from itself. - Solution Carefully examine your source code. - NOTE Only some MPI bindings will hang in this case, as of the most recent version of this presentation MPICH will hang but OpenMPI will not. - Problem Deadlock. - Solution Perform operations in the same order in each place they are done, e.g. send/receive pairs (but not receives), collective calls, and locking. - Incorrect Results - Problem Data type mismatch between send and receive, e.g. MPI\INT on the send and MPI\CHAR on the receive. - Solution Make it easy to match-up your sends and receives, check the message length and type.

-- Solution Make it easy to match-up your sends and receives, check the message length and type. - Problem Mis-ordered or incorrect parameters to MPI function calls. - Solution Check them closely and use a man page or another MPI reference when coding. - In general there are more opportunities for bugs with point-to-point communications than with collective communications.
+- Problem Mis-ordered or incorrect parameters to MPI function calls. - Solution Check them closely and use a man page or another MPI reference when coding. - In general there are more opportunities for bugs with point-to-point communications than with collective communications.